SequencingDOTcom/Altruist/README.md

 =========================================
 The [Altruist Endeavor] (https://sequencing.com/altruist-endeavor) is a rapidly growing dataset of anonymous genetic data that is available to the public.
 The database is maintained in a customized Hadoop cluster implemented specifically for the Altruist Endeavor by [Sequencing.com] (https://sequencing.com).

 This open source repository provides access points to the Altruist database, as well as querying and user interface functionality.
-Developers can acquire free API access by registering at [Sequencing.com] (https://sequencing.com).
+Developers can receive free API access by registering at [Sequencing.com] (https://sequencing.com).

 * Introduction
 * Project